RWTH-EBC/pyDMPC/README.md

 ### Dependencies

 If you intend to use Modelica models: pyDMPC currently works with the Dymola Python interface.

+### Documentation
+The control approaches are described in  [Introduction](Tutorial/Introduction.md).

+Try out the short [Tutorial](Tutorial/Tutorial.md).

+### Future developments

 ### How to cite pyDMPC